Please visit our MOT page for more information.

 What happens if I miss my MOT?

 As previously mentioned, missing your MOT is not taken lightly and can result in a fine of up to £1000, which is why it is vital to arrange for your MOT at least a few weeks before the expiry date.
 If you can only arrange for your MOT following the expiry date, it is vital that you only drive the vehicle to the MOT test centre and not anywhere else.
 It is simple for police to detect if your vehicle does not have a valid MOT certificate.
 Besides this, driving a vehicle that you do not know for sure is roadworthy is also dangerous.

 MOT in Bedminster

 Require an MOT for your vehicle but don’t want to spend a chunk of your January budget?
 BS3 Ltd offers MOT services in Bedminster for all different types of motor road vehicles, additionally to various servicing and MOT options at a highly competitive and fair price.
-For more information or to book an MOT service or any of our other services such as servicing and DPF Cleaning, call us today!
+For more information or to book an MOT service or any of our other services such as servicing, DPF Cleaning and our Mercedes services as the leading Mercedes specialist in Bristol, call us today!